Bill allows support dogs for children in Md. courts

 Jurors are given instructions on the purpose of the dogs, and children are able to reach down and pet them while they are recounting a traumatic experience, said Lisae Jordan, executive director of the Maryland Coalition Against Sexual Assault.

-“It is a powerful tool...this is something that should go statewide,” Harford County Deputy State’s Attorney Gavin Patashnick testified at the hearing on Thursday.

-The program "sets up all the framework, but it needs somebody with a passion to do it, who wanted to champion the issue,” Simonaire said.

-One of the more important components to this program was making sure that these dogs were trained, he said.
+One of the more important components was making sure that these dogs were trained, he said.

 “The last thing you want is a dog making a scene in the courtroom,” Simonaire said.